nymea/libnymea-bluetoothserver/README.md

                       "c": 0,
                       "r": 0,
                       "p": {
-                          "pk": "1dc9bf0f1ef881ce38cb5189c21131a2309a07a27307687c59fa73f8c155011f"      // Public key from the server
+                          "pk": "1dc9bf0f1ef881ce38cb5189c21131a2309a07a27307687c59fa73f8c155011f",   // Public key from the server as hex string
+                          "n": "181fbd161c855876bad7ea8746c24e55dcb637c43882fc4df78fac9ce3951055",   // Nonce used for the challenge encryption (32 bytes random data) as hex string.
+                          "c": "6f83ab2ce88378..." // Encrypted challenge data as hex string.
                       }
                   }

 #### ConfirmChallenge

-Right after the key exchange, the server will send a challenge notification containing encrypted data.
+Right after the key exchange, the server will send a `Challenge` notification containing encrypted data.
 Once the client receives that notification, the encrypted data will be decrypted using the sent nonce.
 The client will than calculate a SHA3-256 hash from the received content.
 The resulting hash will than be encrypted and send backt to the server using this method.
 The server will decrypt the the message, verify the SHA3-245 checksum form the challenge data.
 If everything is on, the encryption has been established successfully and all communication on the custom services can be used with encryption from this point on.
 If the encryption did not work for any reason, the client will be disconnected and the session is closed.

 Example request: